Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the book is at least a year old, costs under $35 and is available via Amazon Prime, come in to the library and ask about getting a Zip Book.
 Bring your library card (you need a ’permanent’ card for this service.)
 Zip Books are real, paper books that the library orders shipped directly to your home.
 They arrive quickly, Zip!
 When you return the book to the library it can become part of the library’s collection.

-If it’s not easy to use the phone, use the California Relay Service.
+If it’s not easy to use the phone due to a difficulty in hearing or another disability, use the California Relay Service.
 Dial 711 to access this service.

-If you are out of the area and wish to ask a genealogical or local history question by mail, you may use our Obituary Search Service or Local History Search Service.
+If you are out of the area and wish to ask a genealogical or local history question, please use our Obituary Search Service or Local History Search Service.
 These long distance research services are available for a ten dollar fee.
-(Of course, research assistance is free when you visit the library.)
+(Of course, research assistance is free when you are able to visit the library.)